-The admin can create individual profiles or collect them in sets.
-Sets are useful when you want to give users several options to choose from when downloading files - they can for example choose from different pixel sizes or file formats.
+The system administrator can create individual profiles or collect them in sets.
+Sets are useful when you want to give users several options (such as choosing different pixel sizes or file formats) to choose from when downloading files.

 To create a processing profile, go to the Processing Profiles node on the Workflows tab in the site configuration.
 Click on Add processing profile to create a new profile.

 See a video of how to configure and use them, or find written instructions below.

 Start by naming the processing profile and entering a description of what it does.